lkarjun/data-science-from-scratch/20 Clustering/readme.md

    Find Wcss = sumation of i = 1 to n (ci + xi) ^2

    wcss ( With in cluster sum of square)

+## Hierarchical Clustering

+1 Figure out Which point is similar to any other points.
+2